Automatic Transmission Filter Buyer's Guide

 Without a properly flowing transmission fluid, your transmission will start to overheat.
 If left unresolved, you may see actual smoke from your transmission or engine.
 Once this happens, have your vehicle checked right away.

 A clogged transmission may cause you to have problems changing gears.
 As a result, you may notice hesitation when trying to shift gears.
 If you also notice your vehicle surge for no reason when changing gears, it is time to bring your vehicle to an auto repair shop.

 In some cases, fluid change may solve the issue.
 However, if your filter is clogged or damaged, it is best to have them replaced right away.

 What to Consider When Looking for an Automatic Transmission Filter

 Here are two major things to consider when buying an automatic transmission filter:

-The transmission filters sold in the market today can be made of different materials such as polyester, mesh, and paper-based variants.
+The transmission filters sold in the market today can be made of different materials, such as polyester, mesh, and paper-based variants.
 Consider the advantages and disadvantages of each type of material before choosing your filter.
 It is best to read up on different filter materials and decide which one best compliments your transmission components.
-Also, make sure that your transmission filters are made from high-quality materials.
-Buying a substandard filter will only cause damage to your transmission components.
+Make sure your transmission filters are made from high-quality materials.

-Aside from ensuring that your automatic transmission filters are made of high-quality materials, you also have to make sure that the filter you are buying is compatible with your vehicle.
+Make sure the filter you are buying is compatible with your vehicle.
 For example, if you own a truck, it is best to opt for a heavy-duty filter.
 It is also important to consider the type of transmission assembly you have installed in your vehicle.
 Make sure to read your vehicle’s manual or consult your trusted mechanic before buying any vehicle component.

 How Much Does an Automatic Transmission Filter Cost?